LahiruPerera/Java---The-Complete-Reference/Chapter-4/Chapter-4.md

    - expression1 can be any expression that evaluates to a boolean value
    - If expression1 is true, then expression2 is evaluated
    - otherwise, expression3 is evaluated

+### Operator Precedence
+- the order of precedence for Java operators, range from highest to lowest (ses the table)
+- Operators in the same row are equal in precedence.
+- In binary operations, the order of evaluation is left to right (except for assignment, which evaluates right to left).
+- Although the **[ ]**, **( )**, and **.** are technically separators, can also act like operators.
+In that capacity, they would have the highest precedence.
+- Also, notice the arrow operator (**->**).
+It was added by JDK 8 and is used in lambda expressions.

+### Using Parentheses
+- using parentheses we can explicitly determine in which order, the expression should be evaluated. (altering the normal precedence of an operator)
+- can be used to help clarify the meaning of an expression
+- adding parentheses won't degrade the performance of the program (no negative effects)